jd12/web-creators-day4/warmupActivity/README.md

 Do the following:

 1. create a "trilliumStylesheet.css" file in a folder called "css".
-Place all image files in a folder called "images".
+Upload all image files in a folder called "images".

 2. remove the embedded styles from index.html and place them in the stylesheet, add the link to all html files in the site.